10 Best Places to Visit in Madagascar

 5. Ranomafana National Park: Rainforest Wonderland

-For those interested in Madagascar's rich biodiversity, Ranomafana National Park is a must-visit.
-Located in the southeast, this park is a lush, mountainous rainforest that offers incredible wildlife viewing and scenic trekking opportunities.
+We recommend visiting Ranomafana National Park for its unique biodiversity and attractions.
+Located in the southeast, this park is a lush, mountainous rainforest that offers incredible wildlife viewing, scenic trekking opportunities, and natural hot springs that provide a relaxing experience for visitors.

 What to See: